angeldollface/flek/README.markdown

 - 1.)
 Download the executable for your platform from the [Releases Section](https://github.com/angeldollface/flek/releases).
 - 2.)
 Save it in a location that is on your system path.

 If your platform's architecture isn't in the list of executables, please file an issue [here](https://github.com/angeldollface/flek/issues).
-If you encounter any other problems please also file an issue.
+If you encounter any other problems, please also file an issue.

 ## USAGE :hammer: